katur/eegi/README.md

 ## Apps

-The project is organized into four primary apps.
+The project is organized into four main apps.

 `worms` captures the *C. elegans* strains used in the screen.